garuna55/ETH_ERROR_HANDLING_PRJOECT/README.md

 * Switch to the "Deploy & run transactions" tab in Remix.
 * Deploy the compiled contract by clicking the "Deploy" button.

-5. Interacting with the Token:
+5. Interacting with the Account:

 * Utilize the Remix IDE to interact with the deployed token contract.
 * Use the deposit , withdraw , Balance, transfer functions for depositing , withdrawing , checking balance and transfer .